AnyBody/tutorials/Parameter_studies_and_optimization/lesson2.md

 as muscle forces, joint reactions, point locations, segment velocities, and any other model property that the system can compute.

 Enough talk; let's try the optimization with the constraint added.
 Please load the model again, select the `Main.OptStudy.Optimization` operation, and click the run button.
-The optimization process will have the following convergence picture:
+The optimization process will take longer than before and will converge in 7 iterations with the following convergence picture:

 ```{image} _static/Optimization_studies/metab2_constrained.png
 :alt: Metab value vs Steps